Neptune Blog

 This shows that the F1 score places more priority on positive data points than balanced accuracy.

-Balanced Accuracy vs ROC_AUC
+Balanced accuracy vs ROC_AUC

-How is Balanced Accuracy different from ROC_AUC?
+How is balanced accuracy different from ROC AUC?

 Before you make a model, you need to consider things like: